 To be able to study in Italy, students will have to fulfill specific procedures depending on their nationality and if they are EU or non-EU students.

 More specifically, non-EU students are required to apply for a study visa.

 For further information regarding the visa application procedures and procedures for EU students please visit our “before you arrive” International students page.
-Please visit our Scholarships page to find out about the opportunities offered to International students.

 HOW TO ENROLL

 To be admitted to the Master of Arts programs you will need to submit:

 – Bachelor’s Degree, recognized through a “Declaration of Value in Loco (DV)”, legalization and translation of the qualification (to be requested at the Italian Embassy / Consulate of your Country) or Diploma Supplement.

 – a certificate stating that you have an adequate level of Italian or English (depending on if you wish to attend an MA in Italian or English), achieved over the last 10 years.
 If you have achieved your qualification in an English/Italian speaking Country, or if the program you attended was in English/Italian you may not be required to submit a language certification.
 For further information: email@example.com;